 The Japanese treatment of the POWs was brutal.
 If one POW broke a rule, all the POWs would be beaten, clubbed, or burned.
 When the Japanese heard the news of an air raid by the Americans, they selected eight or ten POWs and punished them.
 Afterward, they threw them into the guardhouse where the men were forgotten.
 The POWs in the camp were hit with fists, clubs, sword sheaths, and leather belts on their faces, heads, shoulders, back, arms legs, sides, buttocks, groin, and shins until they were unconscious and fell to the ground.
 On the ground, they were kicked in their stomachs, backs, and sides.
 Water was thrown on them to revive them, and they were beaten again.
 One guard liked to burn the POWs around their navels creating the symbol of the rising sun.

 At Yokohama, they were taken by truck to the docks where they were fed and given hot coffee.
 They also received cigarettes and magazines from the Red Cross.
 Next, they stripped off their clothes, were sprayed with DDT, showered, and issued new clothes.
 He was promoted to corporal at that time.

-After returning to the United States he received additional medical treatment and was discharged from the Army on February 4, 1946.
-He married Carolind L. Lockard on June 17, 1952, and later resided in Ukiah, California.
-From available information, he never recovered from his years as a POW and his sister cared for him.
+After returning to the United States Jim received additional medical treatment and was discharged from the Army on February 4, 1946.
+He married Caroline L. Lockard on June 17, 1952, and later resided in Ukiah, California, and was the father of a daughter.
+From available information, he never recovered from his years as a POW, and his sister cared for him.
 He passed away on August 16, 1986, in Ukiah, California, and was buried in Ukiah Cemetery.